Rio de Janeiro in August: Weather, beaches and what to do

 Whale watching in Rio de Janeiro in August

 August sits at the heart of humpback whale season along Rio's coast.
 Whale watching boat tours depart from Marina da Glória and Barra da Tijuca, a great experience to have during this month.
-For everything you need to know about how the tours work, what to expect, and how the season unfolds, the Rio in July guide covers whale watching in detail.
+For everything you need to know about how the tours work, what to expect, and how the season unfolds, this guide covers whale watching in detail.
 The logistics are the same in August; the season is simply winding toward its close.

-Sugarloaf Mountain and Christ the Redeemer are both excellent in August — with school holidays over, queues are shorter than in July.
-A few other highlights worth planning around:
+Sugarloaf Mountain and Christ the Redeemer are both excellent in August.
+With school holidays over, queues are shorter than in July.

 The low humidity of August keeps the air clear and the light vivid right until the horizon.
-Both Mureta da Urca and Arpoador are spectacular at this hour.
+Both Mureta da Urca and Arpoador are spectacular at sunset.
 Arrive early, stay late.

-For more ways to experience Rio beyond the obvious, the unique things to do in Rio de Janeiro guide covers boat tours, capoeira, SUP and other experiences worth adding to your August itinerary.
+For more ways to experience Rio beyond the obvious, the unique things to do in Rio de Janeiro guide covers boat tours, capoeira, SUP and other experiences worth adding to your itinerary to Rio de Janeiro.

 Events in Rio de Janeiro in August